sweattep/modern_quotes/README.md

 >Human nature does not change

+>Muscles build and recover during periods of rest

 >stop explaining yourself to fools

 >If a man guards a book year after year, which is more important, the man or the book?